femaleinventor/Hackathon_Dribble/README.md

 ## What is our project?

 We are driving consumer-centric engagement in women's soccer.
 We believe the best way to grow the game is to create habit forming hooks.
 Making predictions in is a fun and safe way of engaging.
-Our business model is providing a alternative store that sells items not under the US Soccer Umbrella
+Our business model is providing a alternative store that sells items not under the US Soccer Umbrella.

 Our app is divided into 4 sections: